 As described in the No Action/Future Without Project Alternative Section, potential cumulative impacts include increased development such as port growth, increased shipping traffic, and climate change.
-Although increased development and climate change have the potential to increase water levels in the project ROI, implementation of the Action Alternative is not anticipated to substantially, cumulatively or synergistically interact with climate change and/or other cumulative effects, including port growth.
+Although increased development and climate change have the potential to impact water levels in the project ROI, implementation of the Action Alternative is not anticipated to substantially, cumulatively or synergistically interact with climate change and/or other cumulative effects, including port growth.

 Continued development, shipping and other navigation operations, and stormwater discharges will continue to negatively impact water quality within the ROI and adjacent areas.
-Virginia Port growth is anticipated to increase throughout the next 50 years and a new port facility is planned, which may increase the number of vessels transiting the Elizabeth River Channels.
-Additional development including construction of the CIEE and associated, proposed port facility, as was a proposed Third Crossing and expansion of the Chesapeake Bay Bridge Tunnel planned in the future have has the potential to impact water quality (Sisson et al. 2005; Boon et al. 1999).

-Continued development, shipping and other navigation operations, and stormwater discharges will continue to negatively impact water quality within the ROI and adjacent areas.
 Virginia Port growth is anticipated to increase throughout the next 50 years and a new port facility is planned, which may increase the number of vessels transiting Norfolk Harbor.
-Also, additional development including construction of the CIEE, Third Crossing and expansion of the

-Chesapeake Bay Bridge Tunnel is planned in the future which has the potential to impact water quality.
+Also, additional development including construction of the CIEE, Third Crossing and expansion of the Chesapeake Bay Bridge Tunnel is planned in the future which has the potential to impact water quality.

 Climatic changes such as sea level rise and increasing global temperatures are predicted to continue.
 Predicted climate change impacts such as increased ocean temperatures, ocean acidification, sea level rise, and changes in currents, upwelling and weather patterns, have the potential to cause changes in the nature and character of the estuarine ecosystem in the ROI.
 The pH within surface waters will likely drop as ocean acidification occurs.
 Climate change is anticipated to potentially increase winter and spring nutrient loading into the Chesapeake Bay (Najjar et al. 2010).
 The higher temperatures, lower dissolved oxygen levels, and increased phytoplankton productivity may result in more frequent hypoxic conditions (low dissolved oxygen conditions) in the water column.
-The anticipated higher temperatures and carbon dioxide levels in the Bay may result in increases in harmful algal blooms (Najjar et al. 2010).
+The anticipated higher temperatures and carbon dioxide levels in the Chesapeake Bay may result in increases in harmful algal blooms (Najjar et al. 2010).
 The exact intensity and threshold to water resulting from climatic change is relatively uncertain but has the potential to substantially alter water quality in the ROI.

 Within the 50 year timeframe of the proposed project, rising seas will induce minor changes water quality, as it is expected that salinity will increase slightly due to increased Atlantic Ocean input.
 The additive impact of the proposed project on salinity in the future is trivial, no significant difference compared to the impacts caused by climate change alone, as described in the future without project condition.
 Changes to N, P, and Chla are in general minor (< 5%) and not significant in the Future With Project.
-Changes at one location near the mouth of the Elizabeth River, to N and Chla are significant, at over 15% decline.
-The decrease in N is due to the increase in algae, which uptake the N to grow and reproduce.
-Overall there will be a significant increase to phytoplankton biomass near the mouth of the Elizabeth River.
-It is not expected that this increase will trigger depletion of bottom waters, as this was not observed.
-The changes to N and Chla are similar to those caused by climate change alone, the proposed deepening does not add significantly to these changes.
+The 15% decline in N at one location near the mouth of the Elizabeth River is notable and therefore, this local increase in Chla and concomitant decline in DIN may be due to the generally increased flushing rate at this location, which is quite narrow due to Craney Island on the western bank of the River and naval facilities on the eastern bank of the River.
+Phytoplankton in this area would be provided regular pulses of N rich fresh water at a faster rate than in other areas, which show a general trend towards increasing freshwater age.
+Due to the more rapid turnover of N-rich freshwater, which they can use to grow and replicate, Chla (phytoplankton) can more rapidly increasing in numbers while at the same time, taking DIN up in this local area.